Guilherme2020/FaleMais/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test -- --coverage`

+To check the test coverage of the created components, run the command above.
+We have the option of viewing the report in the browser, for a clearer view, in addition to being able to click on the components and open each one in more detail.
+The file is generated in:

+  /projeto/coverage/lcov-report/index.html

 ### `yarn build`